-There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
+There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology and/or radicalisation.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
 Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
+Increasingly the preferred pathway for those wishing to radicalise others is by online methods.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be susceptible and at risk of radicalisation and act proportionately which may include the DSL or the Prevent Lead making a Prevent referral.
-There are no known definitive indicators that a young person is susceptible or vulnerable 'to radicalisation, but there are a number of signs that together increase their risk of being groomed in this way.
+Staff should use their judgement in identifying children who might be susceptible and at risk of radicalisation and act proportionately which may include the DSL and/or the Prevent Lead making a Prevent referral.

+There are no known definitive indicators that a young person is susceptible or vulnerable to radicalisation, but there are a number of signs that together increase their risk of being groomed in this way.

-Signs of susceptibility and/or vulnerability include:
+Signs of susceptibility and/or vulnerability include, but are not limited to:

-- Under/over achievement:

-- · Being in possession of extremist literature;

-- Poverty;

-- Social exclusion;

-- Traumatic events;

-- Global or national events;

-- Religious conversion;

-- Change in behaviour;

-- Exploitation of some form

-- Extremist influences:

-- Conflict with family over lifestyle:

-- Confused identity;

-- Victim or witness to race or hate crimes; and

-- Rejection by peers, family, social groups.

-- Having confirmed or emerging indicators of SEND
+- Under/over achievement changes; - Being in possession/sharing of extremist literature; - Poverty; - Social exclusion/isolation and need for belonging; - Traumatic events current and/or historical in earlier childhood; - Global or national events (may or may not involve any personal link/association with a particular country); - Religious conversion/changes in practice and/or belief structure; - Change in behaviour (verbal, physical, emotional, social); - Exploitation of some form; - Extremist influences; - Conflict with family over lifestyle; - Confused identity/sense of self; - Victim or witness to race or hate crimes; - Rejection by peers, family, social groups; and - Having confirmed or emerging indicators of SEND